-As an author focusing on British royal history, I find it interesting to explore situations that have been largely forgotten.
+As an author focusing on British royal history, I find it interesting to look at the figures who made a difference to the country.

 The Mystery of the Irish Crown Jewels